emilkowalczyk/SensorApp/README.md

 # SensorApp

-Program konsolowy w C++ do wprowadzania i analizowania temperatur.
+A C++ console program for entering and analyzing temperatures.

-## Funkcje
+## Functions
-- Wprowadzanie temperatur
+- Entering temperatures
-- Wyświetlanie min, max, średniej
+- Displaying min, max, and average
-- Reset danych
+- Resetting data
-- Dynamiczna pamięć i wskaźnik na obiekt
+- Dynamic memory and object pointer